Essure Birth Control Lawsuit

 FDA Board Discusses Essure Safety

 In response to thousands of complaints from women about Essure, in 2015 the FDA convened a meeting of its Obstetrics and Gynecology Devices Panel.
-The panel made a number of recommendations, including that certain women—including those with allergy or hypersensitivity to nickel, chronic pelvic pain, autoimmune disorders, or prior uterine surgery—should not use Essure.
+The panel made a number of recommendations, including that certain women—especially those with allergy or hypersensitivity to nickel, chronic pelvic pain, autoimmune disorders, or prior uterine surgery—should not use Essure.

 The panel also took Bayer to task for failing to collect data that might have helped predict risks for women.
 Echoing other experts, panelists pointed out shortcomings in Essure safety studies.
 In a piece published by the New England Journal of Medicine, doctors point out that pre-marketing approval of Essure was based on nonrandomized, non-blinded studies that lacked a comparison group.
 Similar problems exist with post-approval studies, say the doctors.